-Eleanor Blair is program assistant for the Education Research Program.
+Eleanor Blair is program associate for the Education Research Program.
 Prior to joining the SSRC, Blair worked as an editorial assistant at HarperCollins Publishers in New York, and a client advocate at the Community Law Office in Birmingham, Alabama.
 Most recently, she worked at a progressive elementary school in Brooklyn.
 Blair graduated from Sarah Lawrence College in 2012 with a focus in sociology.

 Sarah Burd-Sharps is Co-Director of Measure of America and co-author of two volumes of The Measure of America (Columbia University Press, 2008 and NYU Press, 2010) as well as state and county-level well-being reports for California, Louisiana, Mississippi, and Marin and Sonoma Counties.
 Prior to this position, Sarah worked for the United Nations for over two decades, with a focus on economic empowerment, democratic, governance, and gender equity.
 Before she left the UN in 2007 to found Measure of America, she was Deputy Director of the UN Development Program's Human Development Report Office, where she worked on three global Human Development Reports (Oxford University Press) and led the UN's work on national human development reports on every continent.
 Sarah has worked in 14 African countries and is fluent in French and proficient in Spanish and Chinese.
 Sarah contributes regularly to media outlets, with articles published in the New York Times, The Nation, Huffington Post, Stanford Social Innovation Review and more, and research cited by Forbes, The Atlantic, Washington Post, NPR, Slate, Freakonomics blog, and many more.
 She received a Masters degree in International Affairs from Columbia University.